-Many deep lakes experience stratification, a process through which the water divides into different layers with varying temperatures and density.
-Near the interface of these thermal zones, the phytoplankton or other substances such as nutrients may accumulate.
-The bottom waters of a mesotrophic or eutrophic lake usually remain anoxic, meaning lacking oxygen, during stratification, leading to an accelerated release of nutrients and other toxic substances (hydrogen sulphate, ammonia, etc.) from the sediments.
-When nutrient-rich sediment builds-up in a lack for a prolonged time, it may provide nutrients to the algae for years after external nutrient inflow in the lake has been reduced.
+Phytoplankton and nutrients may accumulate near the interface of these thermal zones.
+The bottom of a mesotrophic or eutrophic lake usually remains anoxic (lacking oxygen) during stratification.
+This leads to an accelerated release of nutrients and other toxic substances (hydrogen sulphate, ammonia, etc.) from the sediments.
+When nutrient-rich sediment builds up for a prolonged time, it fuels algae blooms for years, even after reduced external nutrient inflow.

 To measure is to know

-The Monitoring Buoy can profile the vertical water-column of a lake.
-This system is based on a solar powered buoy system that works autonomously and can be used to measure many different variables, such as nitrate (N-NO3), phosphate (P-PO4), ammonium (NH4), turbidity, Chlorophyll-a, phycocyanin, dissolved oxygen, temperature, pH, and more.
+The Monitoring Buoy can profile the vertical column of a lake.
+Both the MPC-Buoy and the Monitoring Buoy systems can autonomously measure different variables, such as nitrate (N-NO3), phosphate (P-PO4), ammonium (NH4), turbidity, chlorophyll-a, phycocyanin, dissolved oxygen, temperature, pH, and more.